SuperEvan joins XSET: "Something to prove" - Dexerto

 Know you’re a big Marvel fan, so who’s your favorite superhero?

-SuperEvan: Iron Man, 100 percent.
+SuperEvan: Iron Man, 100%.
 It’s either Iron Man or Thor.
 Iron Man’s character, Tony Stark, Robert Downey Jr. just plays it so well.
 I just like the whole persona of Tony.

 How would you describe your own Warzone playstyle: aggressive, support, or a mix?